 Automating PostgreSQL Backups to Azure Blob Storage

 We run PostgreSQL in Kubernetes using the Zalando operator.
 It handles replication and failover, but backups are still our responsibility.
-Last week finally set up proper automated backups to Azure Blob Storage.
+Last week I finally set up proper automated backups to Azure Blob Storage.

 Before this, our backup strategy was "Zalando operator has replicas, we'll be fine."
 Not great.
 If someone accidentally dropped a table or we had data corruption, we'd be screwed.